Success Stories

 Under the Code: “Testimonials must not breach the Code.
 They must be documented, genuine, not misleading and illustrate typical cases only.”

-If you’ve visited this page before, you’ll have seen numerous before and after shots and lots of very positive testimonials.
+If you’ve visited this page before, you’ll have seen the numerous before & after photos, and lots of very positive testimonials.

 All of our testimonials are: